Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 4. Deploy the app to Google Cloud
     * `gcloud app deploy`

-NOTE: Once deployed for the first time, only steps 3 and 4 are required!.
+NOTE: Once deployed for the first time, only steps 3 and 4 are required!!.

 Please help me improve AMToH by answering a few questions in this [survey](https://docs.google.com/forms/d/e/1FAIpQLSfTMycGQFr6HJWNiGQRU3d9vLyEt2OX8n_gdo_kvYr7IEqZnQ/viewform).